-UNDP, with an initial contribution from the government of Spain, created the SDG Fund in 2014 in order to support sustainable development activities through integrated and multidimensional joint programmes.
-The SDG Fund intends to act as a bridge in the transition from MDGs to SDGs.
-It will provide concrete experiences on how to achieve a sustainable and inclusive world post-2015.
+With an initial contribution from the government of Spain, the SDG Fund was created in 2014 in order to support sustainable development activities through integrated and multidimensional joint programmes.
+The SDG Fund has acted as a bridge in the transition from MDGs to SDGs, providing concrete experiences on how to achieve the 2030 Agenda for Sustainable Development and the SDGs.

 For the design of its joint programmes, the SDG Fund builds on the experience, knowledge, lessons learned and best practices of the Millennium Development Goals Achievement Fund.
 Established in 2007 through an agreement between the Government of Spain and UNDP, on behalf of the UN system, the MDG-F operated in 50 countries.
 It worked through more than 27 UN agencies in collaboration with citizens, civil society organizations, and local, regional, and national governments to target vulnerable groups and tackle multidimensional development challenges.